Decision Models for Selecting Architecture Patterns and Strategies in Quantum Software Systems: Decision Models

-For selecting patterns and strategies that support integration and optimization in quantum software systems, the decision model returns to an \textbf{Inclusive Gateway} to evaluate system-wide needs such as modularity, service orchestration, and performance tuning.
-If the objective is to convert sequences of quantum operations for batch execution using parallel processing techniques, \textbf{Transformer Design Pattern} is adopted.
-It enables optimized transformation of gate sequences into efficient execution blocks, improving \textit{Performance} by minimizing idle qubit cycles and circuit depth.
-However, the transformation logic introduces additional abstraction layers that make debugging and code adaptation harder, thereby reducing \textit{Maintainability}.
+For selecting patterns and strategies that support integration and optimization in quantum software systems, the decision model returns to an \textbf{Inclusive Gateway} to evaluate system-wide concerns such as modularity, service orchestration, and performance tuning.
+If the objective is to transform quantum circuits or sequences of quantum operations into execution-ready representations, \textbf{Circuit Transformer Pattern} is adopted.
+It provides a reusable architectural abstraction for circuit transformation within the quantum software pipeline, supporting compilation-related processing, optimization, and controlled execution.
+The pattern improves \textit{Performance} by enabling more efficient execution structures and reducing redundant operations and circuit overhead.
+However, the additional transformation layer introduces complexity that may reduce \textit{Maintainability}, particularly in debugging and adaptation of transformation logic.
 To integrate diverse quantum tasks as independently managed services, \textbf{Quantum Service-Oriented Architecture} is considered.
-It improves \textit{Functionality} by allowing services to encapsulate specific logic, supports \textit{Extensibility} through service reuse, increases \textit{Flexibility} by enabling reconfiguration of components, and boosts \textit{Availability} through service redundancy.
+It improves \textit{Functionality} by allowing services to encapsulate specific logic, supports \textit{Extensibility} through service reuse, increases \textit{Flexibility} by enabling component reconfiguration, and boosts \textit{Availability} through service redundancy.
 However, the need for service interface definitions, orchestration, and infrastructure setup increases \textit{Cost and Effort} and can degrade \textit{Performance} due to communication overhead between services.
 To manage and orchestrate these services more efficiently, \textbf{Quantum Service Registry} is selected.
 It improves \textit{Functionality} by maintaining a centralized catalog of available services, endpoints, and metadata.
-It also supports \textit{Extensibility} by allowing new services to be registered and discovered dynamically, promoting modular growth of the system.
-If packaging services and algorithms into isolated environments is necessary for deployment flexibility, \textbf{Bring Your Own Container (BYOC)} is adopted.
-It enhances \textit{Extensibility} by allowing developers to use custom runtime environments and dependencies without system-wide conflicts.
-However, containerization requires additional orchestration and resource isolation mechanisms, increasing deployment \textit{Complexity}.
+It also supports \textit{Extensibility} by allowing new services to be dynamically registered and discovered, promoting modular growth of the system.
+If packaging services and algorithms into isolated environments is required for deployment flexibility, \textbf{Bring Your Own Container (BYOC) Pattern} can be adopted \cite{tsymbalista2025toward}.
+This pattern is grounded in container-based deployment strategies commonly used in quantum runtime architectures, where custom execution environments are packaged as containers and deployed across distributed quantum-classical infrastructures.
+It enhances \textit{Extensibility} by enabling developers to integrate custom runtime dependencies and libraries without affecting system-wide configurations.
+However, it increases system-level \textit{Complexity} by introducing additional architectural components and management concerns, such as container isolation, scheduling, and deployment coordination.
 To distribute the computational load across multiple quantum processors, \textbf{Quantum Load Balancing} is selected.
 It improves \textit{Interoperability} by enabling smooth coordination between different hardware backends and execution queues.
+It also enhances \textit{Scalability} by enabling the system to adjust the number of active quantum processors based on workload demands, thereby supporting efficient scaling of quantum services in hybrid quantum-classical environments.